 The first time my husband and I seriously thought about adoption, our second child was a toddler.
 We sent (yes, through the mail) away for information from various adoption agencies, and then that information sat there.
 It sat there for about ten years before we re-gathered all of our adoption information and actually began the process.
-So I know firsthand, what a long and convoluted road it can be from first thoughts to signing the papers.
+So I know firsthand, what a long and convoluted road it can be, thinking about the future from first thoughts to signing the papers.

 1. Learn all you can about trauma and its effects on the brain.
 This information is pretty new, so wasn’t available during my pre-adoption years, but oh, how I wish it were.
 Read all you can about what trauma is, and what it does, and how it is addressed.
 In my opinion, starting with the writing and videos of the late Dr. Karyn Purvis is a great way to begin.

 2. Find and get to know real-life adoptive families.
 Ask them questions, hang out with them, listen to them.
 This will give you a taste of what daily life is like, and also open your eyes to the issues that adoptive families face.
 Plus, you will then already have a built-in support system when you do bring home a child.

 3. Become a political science junkie.
 If you are considering adopting internationally, learn about what the processes are like for various countries, and keep up to date on how adoption is or isn’t working in those countries.
 Being well-educated about the political aspects of adoption will make the process significantly easier, and could also save you a lot of heartaches.

 4. Study a language.
 If you have chosen a country to adopt from, take the time to learn about that country.
 Get to know people who are from that country and make them a part of your life now.
 Start to learn a bit of the language.
 Knowing some basic vocabulary can make the early days with your new child a lot easier.
 Learn what the cultural norms are, as that will make it easier to understand at least some of your new child’s behavior.
 However, know there are no guarantees and that your chosen country could close before you start the adoption process.